keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ## Conventions

+_This post assumes familiarity with Scala code_.
 I will provide Scala code for concrete examples and note where they are different.
-Abstract examples will employ notation that looks like "math".
+Abstract examples will employ notation that looks like _"math"_.

 Terminology will leverage common functional programming vocabulary.

 Where there is conceptual overlap with object oriented programming, I will leverage those terms to drive the intent behind abstractions.

-### How to read "math"
+### How to read _"math"_

 * **`A`** read as _"A"_
 * **`()`** pair of parentheses, read as _"unit"_ and means _"nothing"_ or _"void"_